pykeen/pykeen/docs/source/tutorial/using_resolvers.rst

 Using Resolvers
 ===============
-As PyKEEN is a heavily modular and extensible library, we make use of the `class-resolver` library to allow simple configuration of components.
+As PyKEEN is a heavily modular and extensible library, we make use of the :mod:`class_resolver` library to allow simple configuration of components.
 In this part of the tutorial, we explain how to use these configuration options, and how to figure out what values you can pass here.